StockSharp/Ecng/README.md

 helper libraries

 Lzma should be removed when suitable NuGet packages appear (not support .net standard targets).
-StringSearch, SmartFormat, HtmlRenderer contains some uniqie modifications.
+StringSearch, SmartFormat contains some uniqie modifications.